 To view page in large print, click A+ above.

 | We are committed to developing a recovery oriented system of care (ROSC) in Michigan.
-As a result, we are initiating a process to engage stakeholders throughout the state, including people in recovery, family members, providers, and county administrators, in a dialogue to assist in creation of a shared vision to shape the future of Michigan's prevention and treatment system.
+As a result, we initiated a process to engage stakeholders throughout the state, including people in recovery, family members, providers, and county administrators, in a dialogue to assist in creation of a shared vision to shape the future of Michigan's prevention and treatment system.
 To lead the ROSC process in Michigan, OROSC has formed a Transformation Steering Committee (TSC).
 See more information, newsletters, and fact sheets on the ROSC TSC Webpage.

 Get Help Now